WilloWispGames/WilloWispGames.github.io/_posts/2016-09-15-ExtGuiObjView.md

 <br>
 <br>
 <h2>Extended Camera</h2>
 The extension to the GuiObjectView's camera was born out of necessity to position the camera more accurately.
 The current implementation offsets the camera based off of the model's nodes.
-If the control is flagged to 'useNodes' the model will be required to have 'base', 'start01', and 'eye' nodes.
+If the control is flagged to <filepath>'useNodes'</filepath> the model will be required to have <filepath>'base'<filepath>, <filepath>'start01'<filepath>, and <filepath>'eye'<filepath> nodes.
 Conveniently, in many(if not most) cases, these nodes should already have been added when the nodes for the model were being set up.
-If the model meets the requirements and the control has 'useNodes' enabled the camera is able to be controlled using the new EngineMethod script functions:
+If the model meets the requirements and the control has <filepath>'useNodes'<filepath> enabled the camera is able to be controlled using the new EngineMethod script functions:

 {% highlight cpp %}
 DefineEngineMethod(GuiObjectView, getCamPos, Point3F, (), ,